 if there are no signs of discomfort or poisoning.

 Things you must do

-Take Clopidogrel/Aspirin exactly as your doctor has prescribed and have any blood
+Take this medicine exactly as your doctor has prescribed and have any blood tests

-may increase the risk of bleeding during an operation or dental procedure.
-Therefore,
+This medicine may increase the risk of bleeding during an operation or dental procedure.

-treatment may need to be stopped before surgery.
-Your doctor will decide whether to
+Therefore, treatment may need to be stopped before surgery.
+Your doctor will decide

 Sometimes after an injury, bleeding may occur inside your body without you knowing

 Ask your doctor whether there are any activities you should avoid while taking clopidogrel/aspirin,

 Do not take this medicine to treat any other complaints unless your doctor tells you